God is Near

 Welcome to Israel

-If you arrive in the middle of the day, it’s the perfect time to grab some falafel, explore the city, or head south to Jaffa, the oldest part of Tel Aviv.
-Later, it’s time for your first Mass as a group, and a chance to get to know each other over dinner.
+Your pilgrimage journey begins on day one when you depart from your home airport en route to Israel.
+If there’s time when you arrive the next day, grab some falafel, explore the city, or head south to Jaffa, the oldest part of Tel Aviv.
+Later, you’ll enjoy your first Mass as a group and get to know each other over dinner.
 It’s also a great time to talk about the days ahead and what you hope to get out of them.

 A Day in Mary’s Hometown